niteshkumar956/facerecognition/README.md

 🧩 Dependencies
 Listed in ```requirements.txt```.
--Core libraries include:
+- Core libraries include:
--1.opencv-python
+- 1. opencv-python
--2.numpy
+- 2. numpy
--3.scikit-learn
+- 3. scikit-learn
--4.face_recognition or tensorflow/keras (for embedding model)
+- 4. face_recognition or tensorflow/keras (for embedding model)
--5.Any additional supporting libraries
+- 5. Any additional supporting libraries

 ---
 📂 Examples
-Sample images for recognition tests are available in ```example_images/```.
+- Sample images for recognition tests are available in ```example_images/```.
-Example outputs are shown in ```demo/``` (annotated image frames and webcam screenshots).
+- Example outputs are shown in ```demo/``` (annotated image frames and webcam screenshots).

 ---
 📈 Results